- About Us

 We recognize there are instances where the state may not prosecute even though a credible allegation has been made.
 Regardless of criminal proceedings, when a credible allegation has been made we take appropriate action to promote the safety of children and youth.

 We recognize our responsibilities as an employer: Church personnel are entitled to fair treatment under the church and civil law.

 We comply with Maryland laws requiring reporting suspected child abuse to civil authorities.
 Under Maryland law any person who has reason to believe a child has been subjected to abuse must report the suspected abuse to civil authorities, even if the potential victim is now over 18 years old and even in cases where the alleged perpetrator is deceased.
 If someone associated with the Church, including clergy, employees, or volunteers of the Archdiocese of Baltimore, is suspected of abuse, then the suspected abuse must also be reported to the Archdiocese’s Office of Child and Youth Protection at 410-547-5348 or the Victims Assistance Hotline at 1-866-417-7469.

 As of Nov.
 1, 2017, the Archdiocese of Baltimore will join more than ninety dioceses using VIRTUS as a training and compliance management system.
 The Archdiocesan policies updated in 2014 remain unchanged.
 VIRTUS has worked with us to customize training tailored to our policies and to Maryland law.

-If you have questions about registration process, contact Debbie Kitchen at 410-923-6953 or email@example.com.
-Also, feel free to contact the Archdiocese of Baltimore, Office of Child and Youth Protection at (410) 547-5348.
+If you have questions about the registration process, contact Debbie Kitchen at 410-923-6953 or firstname.lastname@example.org.
+Also, feel free to contact the Archdiocese of Baltimore, Office of Child and Youth Protection at 410-547-5348.